 • Baratza Preciso – If you make coffee at home, you need a good coffee grinder.
 This one does the job very well.

-• Victorinox Swiss Army Cadet in Black Alox – I usually keep this one in my left front pocket with my keys.
-It also has the requisite bottle opener, small screw driver and nail file, just in case.
+• Victorinox Swiss Army Cadet in Black Alox – I think you should always have a pocket knife.
+They really come in handy.
+This is my current EDC.
+Besides its stainless steel blade, it also has the requisite bottle opener, small screw driver and nail file, just in case.

 One More Thing